Tourette's - An Insider View

 If I’d known other kids with Tourette’s, I think that would have made a huge difference to my upbringing.
 I don’t believe your only friends should be others with the same diagnosis.
 However, knowing even one other child, my own age, who could relate to what I was going through likely would have helped me feel less weird, more able to talk about it, and more acceptant of myself.
 At the very least, there would have been someone to open up to when it all felt like too much – someone who knew exactly what I meant.

-READ MORE Extreme Treatments for Tourette’s
+READ MORE Alternative Treatments for Tourette’s

 Searching for ‘People Like Me’